HirCoir/Piper-TTS-Tools/README.md

 3. Download Piper for Windows from the following link: [Piper Releases](https://github.com/rhasspy/piper/releases/)

 4. Extract the `piper` folder from the downloaded file and place it in the project directory.
+5. `pip install -r requirements.txt`
+6. Select folder with models:
+   Upon running `python app.py`, it will automatically open a window where you need to select the folder containing your .onnx models.

-5. Run the `app.py` file with Python:
+7. Run the `app.py` file with Python:

    ```bash
    python app.py
    ```

-6. Select folder with models:
-   Upon running `python app.py`, it will automatically open a window where you need to select the folder containing your .onnx models.

 ## Important Considerations

 - Make sure you have Python installed on your system before running the application.